 Want to show your point of view is the correct one?
 Use reason.
 Want to motivate your audience to take action?
 Use emotion.
 Trying to get your audience to care?
 Use beliefs and values.

-In this blog post, I outline an step-by-step approach to make your writing persuasive using reason.
+In this blog post, I outline a step-by-step approach to using persuasive writing techniques.

 So, what’s the best way to make a rational argument?